You will find links to information on our swimming competitions in the tabbed section below.

-Kelly Podbury, Somerset ASA Volunteer Co-ordinator (firstname.lastname@example.org), will be delighted to receive any offers of support well in advance of our County competitions.
+Kelly Podbury, will be delighted to receive any offers of support well in advance of our County competitions.

-Go Swimming features more information on the ASA's world-renowned Learn to Swim award scheme based on the ASA Learn to Swim Pathway, a programme the ASA has developed to take children through from their first splash to full competence in the water.
+New starters, adult learners, parents and children should check out Swim England's Learn to Swim Companion.
+The world-renowned Swim England Learn to Swim award scheme is based on the Learn to Swim Pathway, a programme developed to take children through from their first splash to full competence in the water.

 Teaching And Coaching

-The ASA has pioneered work on the UK Coaching Framework and is developing e-learning programmes, all of which are helping to drive up quality and ‘raise the bar’ to ensure the ASA has an appropriately skilled workforce for the whole swimming industry.
+Swim England has pioneered work on the UK Coaching Framework and is developing e-learning programmes, all of which are helping to drive up quality and ‘raise the bar’ to ensure Swim England has an appropriately skilled workforce for the whole swimming industry.